Knowledge Base

 Power User

-Whether you are evaluating TERMINALFOUR or have purchased a license, chances are you'll want to find your way around and get a page set up.
+Whether you are evaluating Terminalfouror have purchased a license, chances are you'll want to find your way around and get a page set up.
 If that sound like you then this is this article for you.
-In this article, we'll add an existing HTML page into TERMINALFOUR, add some content as well as preview and publish our site.
+In this article, we'll add an existing HTML page into Terminalfour, add some content as well as preview and publish our site.

 We’ve provided a zipped folder with a basic homepage and accompanying files.
 You'll need these to follow along.